pdubs/Coding-Challenge/README.md

 - appropriate use of source control

 # Instructions
-Depending on the role your are applying, please take one of the following challenges,

 - Please use JavaScript, NodeJS, ExpressJS, and Angular6+ for the following challenge
 - Candidate should put their test results on a public code repository hosted on Github